cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

 These two functions must exactly match the functions declared in the [`bank`'s keeper.go file](https://github.com/cosmos/cosmos-sdk/blob/8b78406/x/bank/keeper/keeper.go#L37-L39).
 Copy the declarations directly from the `bank`'s file.
-Given how Go works, any object with these two functions is a `BankKeeper`.
+In Go, any object with these two functions is a `BankKeeper`.

 ## Obtaining the capability